The Starry Night, 293

 24x5s, 300mm F2.8 Tamron, Canon R6, ISO 1600, cropped.
 SWSA

-Worth nothing that even in the twilight, those stacks reach down to 10th magnitude and would, I am sure, go deeper if I worked at that aspect of the images.
+Worth nothing that even in the twilight, those stacks reach down to 10th magnitude and would, I am sure, go deeper if the object were to bring up fainter stars.

 :: top ::